 Dengxin Dai is a Senior Researcher working with the Computer Vision Lab at ETH Zurich.
 In 2016, he obtained his PhD in Computer Vision at ETH Zurich.
 Since then he is the Team Leader of TRACE-Zurich, working on Autonomous Driving within the R&D project “TRACE: Toyota Research on Automated Cars in Europe”.
 His research interests lie in autonomous driving, robust perception in adverse weather and illumination conditions, automotive sensors and computer vision under limited supervision.

-In this paper, we propose a novel co-learning framework (CoSSL) with decoupled representation learning and classifier learning for imbalanced SSL.
+Standard semi-supervised learning (SSL) using class-balanced datasets has shown great progress to leverage unlabeled data effectively.
+However, the more realistic setting of class-imbalanced data - called imbalanced SSL - is largely underexplored and standard SSL tends to underperform.
+In this paper, we propose a novel co-learning framework (CoSSL), which decouples representation and classifier learning while coupling them closely.
 To handle the data imbalance, we devise Tail-class Feature Enhancement (TFE) for classifier learning.
 Furthermore, the current evaluation protocol for imbalanced SSL focuses only on balanced test sets, which has limited practicality in real-world scenarios.
 Therefore, we further conduct a comprehensive evaluation under various shifted test distributions.
 In experiments, we show that our approach outperforms other methods over a large range of shifted distributions, achieving state-of-the-art performance on benchmark datasets ranging from CIFAR-10, CIFAR-100, ImageNet, to Food-101.
 Our code will be made publicly available.